These flourless pancakes have been affectionately named “Oaties” in the Bright Line Eating community. The key with these pancakes

 Every Oatie fan seems to have a slightly different take on these.
 I have to say that I struggled with this recipe for quite a while and almost gave up.
 Every time I tried to make them they came out strange.
 First they didn’t hold together, then they were too eggy, then they were gooey inside, then they tasted too banana-y.

 I kept tinkering with it though, and after several weird and disappointing breakfasts, I finally landed on my favorite version.
-They make a wonderful weekend BLE breakfast treat.
 Have fun experimenting!

 - 1 oz instant oats, dry

 - Additional fruit as a topping or cooked into the pancakes 2 oz